 Legislative sanctions are generally a very blunt instrument.
-It seems to me the Senate amendment to the Iran Sanctions Act was as much a signal to the Trump administration that it needs to get its act together to do something about Russian aggression in this part of the world, and generally speaking executive action are better designed to tailor the sanctions according - so they don't have the unintended consequences that's been much-discussed in this town in the last couple weeks now.
+It seems to me the Senate amendment to the Iran Sanctions Act was as much a signal to the Trump Administration that it needs to get its act together to do something about Russian aggression in this part of the world, and generally speaking executive actions are better designed to tailor the sanctions so they don't have the unintended consequences that's been much discussed in this town in the last couple weeks now.
 I'm hopeful that there will be a fix in the House version, if there is a House version, coming through.

 But I really think it's incumbent on the executive branch to get engaged in this.
 And part of the Senate's frustration was that they've been waiting for the administration to act for most of the spring, and by June they couldn't hold off having a vote anymore.
-But a lot of these unintended consequences not only for BTC, but also for Central Asian projects that involves American companies, as well as other projects that maybe the Senate never intended to be affected but the broad wording of the amendment can easily be interpreted that those things - projects will fall under as well.
+But a lot of these unintended consequences not only for BTC, but also for Central Asian projects that involve American companies, as well as other projects that maybe the Senate never intended to be affected but the broad wording of the amendment can easily be interpreted that those projects will fall under as well.

 So my guess is that, in the typical Washington fashion, we'll muddle through and figure out a way of correcting the overreach that was probably unintended.

-PROKIP: Paul?
+Dr. Prokip.
 Paul, can I comment on this?
 There is a precedent.
 Same consortium includes Iranian company.
-And there was an Iran Sanctions Act adopted several years ago, and that project was -
+And there was an Iran Sanctions Act adopted several years ago, and that project was-

-DORAN: Carved out, yeah.
+Mr. DORAN.
+Carved out, yeah.

-PROKIP: - exempt from that sanction.
-There's a clause in the - in the law.
+Dr. Prokip. --exempt from that sanction.
+There's a clause in the law.
 So there's a precedent specific projects can be exempted from the law as long as Senate, obviously, agrees on that.
-So there will be no - there will be no need to invent something new.
+There will be no need to invent something new.
 There is existing procedure that can be done.

-CHOW: But I certainly agree with Paul that members' attentions should - are needed.
+Mr. Chow.
+But I certainly agree with Paul that members' attentions are needed.

-MASSARO: Absolutely.
-Yeah, please take that question to members' offices.
-Yeah.
+Mr. MASSARO.
+Absolutely.
+Yes, please take that question to members' offices.